capisz/dragapultist/README.md

 feel free to open an issue or reach out via GitHub.

----

-## 📄 License
+📄 License & Disclaimer

 This project is open source.
+See the LICENSE file in this repository for details.

+Not affiliated with or endorsed by The Pokémon Company, Creatures Inc., GAME FREAK inc., or Nintendo.
+All Pokémon trademarks and images are the property of their respective owners; this project is a fan-made tool for players.